Derkades/WebApp/README.md

 - Fair!
     - Audio is RMS-normalized.
 Loudly mastered EDM will be just as loud as quiet 80s tracks.
 - Fun!
-    - Enable 'Album cover meme mode' to replace album covers by memes that are sometimes funny (chosen memes are related to the song title).
+    - Enable 'Album cover meme mode' to replace album covers by (sometimes) funny memes related to the song title.

 ## Screenshots